Peter Gantzler

-Peter Gantzler (born 28 September 1958) is a Danish actor.
+Peter Gantzler is a Danish actor.
 He is perhaps best known for his parts in Taxa and Italian for Beginners.

-Biography
+Early life and education

-Peter Gantzler originally studied Danish at the University of Copenhagen, but changed to the Danish National School of Theatre where he got his degree in 1990.
-He has performed on various theaters in the Copenhagen area, but is primarily known from television and movies.
+Peter Gantzler originally studied Danish at the University of Copenhagen, but changed to the Danish National School of Theatre, whence he graduated in 1990.

-He is married to actress Xenia Lach-Nielsen, with whom he has a daughter.
+Career

+Gantzler has performed in various theatres in the Copenhagen area, but is primarily known from television and movies.